 The one thing you shouldn’t think will do anything is to pass a law against the FBI.
 There are always people who come up with that.
 That’s the biggest laugh in the world.
 These are people who pay absolutely no attention to the law, again and again.
 They’ve violated the law thousands of times.
 Pass another law; that’s funny.

-No, the only thing you can do with the FBI is expose them to public understanding-education, ridicule.
+No, the only thing you can do with the FBI is exposed them to public understanding-education, ridicule.
 They deserve it.
-They have “garbologists” ransacking garbage pails.
+They have? garbologists? ransacking garbage pails.
 A lot of interesting stuff in garbage pails.
 They have to be exposed, brought down from that hallowed point where they once were.
 And, by the way, they have been brought down.
 That’s one of the comforting things about what has happened in the United States in the last 30 years.
 The FBI at one point was absolutely untouchable.

 Everybody had great respect for the FBI.
 In 1965 when they took a poll of Americans; do you have a strong admiration for the FBI?
-Eight-five percent of people said, “Yes.”
-When they asked again in ’75, 35 percent said, “Yes.”
+Eight-five percent of people said,?Yes.?
+When did they ask again?
+75, 35 percent said,?Yes.?
 That’s a big comedown.
 That’s education -education by events, education by exposure.
-They know they’ve come down in the public mind and so now they’re trying to look kinder and gentler.
+Do they know they’ve come down in the public mind and so now they’re trying to look kinder and gentler?
 But they’re not likely to merge with the American Civil Liberties Union.
 They’re more likely, whatever their soothing words, to keep doing what they’re in the habit of doing, assaulting the rights of citizens.

 The most important thing you can do is simply to continue exposing them.
 Because why does the FBI do all this?
 To scare the hell out of people.
 Were they doing this because of a Soviet invasion threat or because they thought the Socialist Workers Party was about to take over the country?
 Are they going after whoever their current target is because the country is in imminent danger, internal or external?
 No. They are doing it because they don’t like these organizations.
 They don’t like the civil rights organizations, they don’t like the women’s organizations, they don’t like the anti-war organizations, they don’t like the Central American organizations.